dyeadal/seleniumlib/README.md

 # seleniumlib
-Personal library to quickly script undetected web automation for everyday use.
+Personal library to quickly script undetected web automation task for everyday use.

 ---